JasonYangggggggg/SOEN357Project/README.md

 Reminder, in order to see the website, you need to clone the current repository, cd into backend folder, then "npm install". cd into Frontend/frontendapp then "npm install" command.
 Make sure you have mongodb compass

+Once you done the step, open two terminals.
+First one you can cd into the Backend Folder.
+Then run "npm run dev".
+The server will then start.

+Then the second terminal, you cd into the Frontend/frontendapp.
+Then you run "npm start".
+The app will start without an issue.

+If you have any problems running the app, the issue should be resolved by running "npm install" (if you haven't run it) for both folder (Frontend/frontendapp & Backend).

+To install Mongodb Compass, go to the following link: https://www.mongodb.com/docs/compass/current/install/

 Complete App demonstration below: